MicrosoftDocs/office-365-management-api/office-365-management-api/AipDiscover.md

 Search-UnifiedAuditLog -Operations Discover -RecordType AipDiscover -StartDate (Get-Date).AddDays(-100) -EndDate (Get-Date)
 ```

-The following is an example of AipDiscover event from PowerShell #1 - discover:
+The following is an example of AipDiscover event from PowerShell, operation Discover.

 ```
 RecordType   : AipDiscover